viam-modules/viam-cartographer/README.md

 canon -arch amd64
 ```

 These containers are set to persist between sessions via the `persistent` parameter in the `.canon.yaml` file located in the root of viam-cartographer.
-More details regarding these images and Viam's canon tool can be found here [here](https://github.com/viamrobotics/canon).
+More details regarding the use of Viam's canon tool can be found [here](https://github.com/viamrobotics/canon).

 #### Setup, build, and run the binary